Waterboarding: For eliciting confessions

 Its use principally for obtaining confessions rather than as punishment dates back to the 15th century and the Spanish Inquisition.
 It was also in use for the same purpose, albeit illegally, by U.S. police officers as recently as 1981.

 During the Korean War, the North Koreans used several methods of torture to achieve prisoner compliance and false confessions.
-Such techniques caused a U.S.airmen to falsely "confess" that there was a plan to use biological weapons against North Korea.
-After 9/11, CIA interrogators sought to waterboard suspected terrorists to obtain actionable intelligence, but prisoners falsely confessed to whatever interrogators accused them of in order to stop the torture.
+According to Washington Post writer Walter Pincus, such techniques caused U.S. airmen to falsely "confess" that there was a plan to use biological weapons against North Korea.

+After the September 11 attacks, CIA interrogators sought to waterboard suspected terrorists to obtain actionable intelligence, but prisoners falsely confessed to whatever interrogators accused them of in order to stop the torture.
 Khalid Shaykh Muhammad fabricated stories to give his tormentors "everything they wanted to hear."
 Later, he recanted, citing he was being tortured when he made up the stories.
 The same was true for the "confessions" forced by the torture on Riduan Isamuddin, aka Hambali.

 For obtaining actionable intelligence

 There is no evidence that waterboarding reliably produces truthful, useful intelligence.
 In May 2003, a senior CIA interrogator told the CIA's Office of Inspector General that the torture then being used by the CIA was modeled after U.S. resistance training to prepare servicemen for "physical torture" by North Vietnamese.
-This torture, including waterboarding, was intended to extract "confessions for propaganda purposes" from U.S. airman "who possessed little actionable intelligence."
+This torture, including waterboarding, was intended to extract "confessions for propaganda purposes" from U.S. airmen "who possessed little actionable intelligence."
 If the CIA wanted to obtain useful information rather than false confessions, he said, the CIA needed "a different working model for interrogating terrorists."

 Nonetheless, with the active support of former Vice President Dick Cheney, the CIA embraced the torture approach proposed by two psychologists, James Elmer Mitchell and Bruce Jessen, neither of whom had interrogation experience.
 While Cheney continues to maintain that waterboarding has "produced phenomenal results" including tracking down Osama bin Laden, the report of the Senate Select Committee on Intelligence concluded that "the CIA's use of its enhanced interrogation techniques was not an effective means of acquiring intelligence or gaining cooperation from detainees."
 There was no proof, according to the 6,700-page report, that information obtained through waterboarding prevented any attacks or saved any lives, or that information obtained from the detainees was not or could not have been obtained through conventional interrogation methods.